sigillabs/mobidex/README.md

 Run Mobidex in an Android emulator:

+1. In the terminal, execute `npm start`.
-1. Open android studio and import mobidex from the `android` directory
+2. Open android studio and import mobidex from the `android` directory
-2. Comment out `android.enableAapt2=false` in `gradle.properties`
+3. Comment out `android.enableAapt2=false` in `gradle.properties`
-3. Sync gradle files
+4. Sync gradle files
-4. Click play!
+5. Click play!

 * Remember to start virtual device from android studio.
 More information can be found here: https://developer.android.com/studio/run/managing-avds.